Because you journalists always want to know more...

 Kaboom Animation Festival 2019 kicked off in Utrecht in November.
 The official opening at the Louis Hartlooper Complex was themed ‘100 Years of Dutch Animation’ with live music.
 There were six locations in Utrecht that hosted Kaboom.
 Louis Hartloopercomplex, Kinepolis and Het Huis Utrecht.
 Workshops took place at the Library and the Kids bookstore.

 The festival continued in Amsterdam with special guests from all over the world.
 The heart of the festival was the Westergasterrein where Het Ketelhuis hosted Kaboom.

 Information & Accreditation

-Aneta Ozorek is Artistic Director of Kaboom Animation Festival, film curator, and education expert.
-She has 15 years of industry experience in the organization of film events, educational workshops, exhibitions, and festivals on the Polish and European market.
+Next to being Artistic Director of Kaboom Animation Festival, Aneta Ozorek has extensive industry experience as the curator and organizer of film events, educational workshops, exhibitions and festivals in the European market.